-In Figure 6 one can notice that the weld parameters and electronic temperatures were stables (no great fluctuations) as expected.
+In Figure 6 one can notice that the weld parameters and electronic temperatures are stables (no great fluctuations) as expected.
 It is known that the light emitted by the arc is proportional to the energy in that arc.
 This energy is related to welding parameters: current and voltage.
-The voltage was quite constant because the distance between the electrode and the plate was constant.
+The voltage is quite constant because the distance between the electrode and the plate is constant.
 Thus, the energy is associated to the current.

-That is why can be seen in Figures 7 and 8 that both Argon and Iron electronic temperatures varied when current varied in proportional way.
-The intensity off all the lines in the weld increased when current increased.
+That is why can be seen in Figures 7 and 8 that both Argon and Iron electronic temperatures vary when current varies in proportional way.
+The intensity off all the lines in the weld increases when current increases.